rudrac19/R-Cube/README.md

 # Open Source

 Hi!
 We recently made R-Cube an open-source project!
 This would be great for developers who want to mod this game or see how the game works!
-DO NOT SELL THIS PRODUCT FOR ANY PURPOSE WITHOUT ATTRIBUTION!!!**
+With that in mind, we can finally publish beta releases.
+Their version listings will be formatted like so:

+  beta version (next update version).(next minor update).(the beta version for that)

+  ex:
+  beta version 1.8.0.23

+  ex:
+  beta version 2.6.4.71

+Please do not sell this product for any price without attribution.**

 #